 After twenty-five years, who will have the most money on hand: the French scholar or the plumber?
 (But don’t “the statistics” tell us that those with more education earn more money?)

 If you’re going to study probability and statistics, don’t stop before you get through Bayesian statistics.
 Adjusting general probability theory to the specific conditions you will be dealing with is a skill that many professionals have difficulty with.
+(You might be surprised how much unexamined cultural ideology underlies the choosing of "gold standards" or "priors".)

 For references and to examine these issues further, see Is The Notion of Conjunctive Fallacy ("Conjunction Fallacy") Based on Fallacy?